adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 It is a state-of-the-art virtual machine for secure and efficient blockchain computations.
-For example, we have added a tool for ‘merklizing’ the code so that the users only publish the portion of code that actually gets executed: æternity smart contracts can be terabytes in volume without a problem if part that gets executed is relatively small.
+For example, we have added a tool for ‘merklizing’ the code so that the users only publish the portion of code that actually gets executed.
+Therefore, æternity smart contracts can be terabytes in volume without a problem if part that gets executed is relatively small.

 ## Why is Ethereum used for the token sale?